baumanab/AIND_Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: The key to solve diagonal Sudoku wiht constraint propogation is to define the diagonal units and add those units to the unitlist.
+A: The key to solving diagonal Sudoku with constraint propogation is to define the diagonal units and add those units to the unitlist.
 Since our contraint propogation functions (eliminate, only_choice, naked_twins) and search function operate on or below the unit list level, this makes these units part of the contraint propogation and search operations.

 ### Install